List of high commissioners of Australia to Sri Lanka

-The High Commissioner of Australia to Sri Lanka is an officer of the Australian Department of Foreign Affairs and Trade and the head of the High Commission of the Commonwealth of Australia to the Democratic Socialist Republic of Sri Lanka in Colombo.
-The High Commissioner has the rank and status of an Ambassador Extraordinary and Plenipotentiary and also holds non-resident accreditation as High Commissioner to the Maldives since 1974.
-The High Commissioner since July 2022 is Paul Stephens.
+The high commissioner of Australia to Sri Lanka is an officer of the Australian Department of Foreign Affairs and Trade and the head of the High Commission of the Commonwealth of Australia to the Democratic Socialist Republic of Sri Lanka in Colombo.
+The high commissioner has the rank and status of an ambassador extraordinary and plenipotentiary and also holds non-resident accreditation as high commissioner to the Maldives since 1974.
+The high commissioner since July 2022 is Paul Stephens.
+On 6 July 2025, Mr Matthew Duckworth was announced as Australia’s next High Commissioner to Sri Lanka.